lizkca/learnningclick/README.md

 # learnningclick
 learnning python module click
-a open book about learnning click.
+i did not mast click.i will mast it, by writing a about about click.